amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_experimentation.md

 and skills that are taken to build the model.
 The model has predicted has overall value 91.
 Here the players has position has playing position of Centre Forward and attributes like attacking_shooting, pace and shooting has higher values so the overall value is also high.
-So the model is predicting rightly based on the other attributes value.
+So the model is predicting rightly based on the other attributes value(looks perfect as per the domain knowledge also).

 ### Record 2
 **Raw Data:**